kroutov/IHP/README.md

 ===
 Intelligent Honeypot Project

-**IHP** is a security research project, which try tom implement a serivce who can:
+**IHP** is a security research project, which try to implement a serivce who can:
 - Accept connections on a specific port(s): **Server core** and **client module**
 - Analyze connection status (source, destinations, ...): **Firewall module**
 - Analyze packets content and detect security issues: **IDS module**